Kenivia/Honing-Forecast/WIP.md

 ## Next big step(s)

-- True juice optimization for success chance
+- Juice(and Book / Scroll) purchase suggestion
 - Books & scroll calculations
-- Juice / Book / Scroll purchase & chest openinig optimization
+- True juice optimization for success chance(no buy)

 ## Other features

 - Automatic Market price integration(via some kind of API, or just updating the site at a regular interval automatically)
 - Confidence intervals(might have to actually learn some math first)
 - Allow selling mats
+- Raw gold graph and overall gold(including used in buying mats) lines in the graph
+- juce chest openinig optimization

 ## UI